Climatik-Project/Climatik-Project/README.md

 power being used by the LLM inference deployments at any given time.
 This power usage is then compared against the power cap limit specified in the PowerCappingConfig CRD.

-### 8.2 Adjusting KEDA ScaleObjects
+### 8.2 Adjusting KEDA ScaledObjects

-Based on the current power usage and the power cap limit, the power capping operator adjusts the `maxReplicaCount` of the KEDA ScaleObjects associated with the LLM inference deployments.
+Based on the current power usage and the power cap limit, the power capping operator adjusts the `maxReplicaCount` of the KEDA ScaledObjects associated with the LLM inference deployments.
 The following scenarios describe how the operator handles different power usage levels:

 1. Power usage below the power cap limit:
-    - If the current power usage is below the power cap limit, the operator makes no changes to the KEDA ScaleObjects.
+    - If the current power usage is below the power cap limit, the operator makes no changes to the KEDA ScaledObjects.
     - The LLM inference deployments can scale up or down based on their configured scaling rules.

 2. Power usage at 80% of the power cap limit:
-    - If the current power usage reaches 80% of the power cap limit, the operator sets the `maxReplicaCount` of the KEDA ScaleObjects to one above the current number of replicas.
+    - If the current power usage reaches 80% of the power cap limit, the operator sets the `maxReplicaCount` of the KEDA ScaledObjects to one above the current number of replicas.
     - This allows for a small buffer for scaling up while preventing excessive power consumption.

 3. Power usage at 95% of the power cap limit:
-    - If the current power usage reaches 95% of the power cap limit, the operator sets the `maxReplicaCount` of the KEDA ScaleObjects to the current number of replicas.
+    - If the current power usage reaches 95% of the power cap limit, the operator sets the `maxReplicaCount` of the KEDA ScaledObjects to the current number of replicas.
     - This prevents any further scaling up of the LLM inference deployments to ensure the power usage stays within the power cap limit.